 Conclusion

-However, this is only one "side of the coin": opponents of soy products also make very serious arguments, referring to the results of studies conducted by world-famous scientists.
+However, this is only one side of the coin: opponents of soy products also make very serious arguments, citing the results of research conducted by world-famous scientists.

 The effect of soy on the human body